google.com, pub-7838525161388864, DIRECT, f08c47fec0942fa0

 Aside from easily making a soft chocolate chip cookie bar recipe (that's a nice mouthful), we can easily use melted chips with chocolate candy molds just like any other type of chocolates, and we don't have to temper it in small batches.

 You might have noticed that LB's Creative Candies were inspired by this method!
-I used confectioners coating to make these, but, the process is the same.
+They are an excellent gift idea!

 With that said, you'll also need one type of the following (just one)